mykeln/teslaprep/README.md

 2. Download [Plugshare](http://plugshare.com/) to find chargers.
 3. Go and try a supercharger (also a good excuse for a first drive)
 4. Consider the paint protected with ceramic paint protection, which will help prevent scratches, stone chips, etc.
 5. Install a [dash camera](https://teslatap.com/articles/ultimate-tesla-dashcam-guide/).
 Many owners opt for the [BlackVue](https://www.blackvue.com/) brand.
+UPDATE: This is now part of the car with the V9 update.
 6. Consider alloy wheel insurance or protection.
 7. [Learn how to properly wash your car](https://www.youtube.com/watch?v=uWmtLSQYbys).
 8. Be aware the Model 3 does not come with a spare tire.